William Mulholland: Los Angeles Aqueduct

 The aqueduct carries water from the Owens Valley in the Eastern Sierra to irrigate and store water in the San Fernando Valley.
 When the aqueduct was built, the San Fernando Valley was not part of the city.
-From a hydrological point of view, the San Fernando Valley was ideal: its aquifer could serve as free water storage without evaporation.
+From a hydrological point of view, the San Fernando Valley was ideal; its aquifer could serve as free water storage without evaporation.
 One obstacle to the irrigation was the Los Angeles City Charter, which prohibited the sale, lease, or other use of the city's water without a two-thirds approval by the voters.
-This charter limitation would be avoided through the annexation of a large portion of the San Fernando Valley to the city.
+This charter limitation was avoided through the annexation of a large portion of the San Fernando Valley to the city.

 Mulholland realised that the annexation would raise the debt limit of Los Angeles, which allowed the financing of the aqueduct.
-By 1915, the initial annexations were completed, and by 1926 the land area of Los Angeles had doubled, making it the largest city in the United States by area.
+By 1915, the initial annexations were completed, and by 1926, the land area of Los Angeles had doubled, making it the largest city in the United States by area.
 Areas that opted to join the municipal water network were Owensmouth (Canoga Park) (1917), Laurel Canyon (1923), Lankershim (1923), Sunland (1926), La Tuna Canyon (1926), and the incorporated city of Tujunga (1932).
-The historical relationship between water and the rapid urbanisation and growth of Los Angeles is the basis for the fictional plot of the 1974 film Chinatown.
+The historical relationship between water and the rapid urbanization and growth of Los Angeles is the basis for the fictional plot of the 1974 film Chinatown.

 The water from Mulholland's aqueduct also shifted farming from wheat to irrigated crops such as corn, beans, squash, and cotton; orchards of apricots, persimmons, and walnuts; and major citrus groves of oranges and lemons.
 These continued within the city environs until the next increment of development converted land use into suburbanization.
 A few enclaves remain, such as the groves at the Orcutt Ranch Park and CSUN campus.

 Professional recognition

 Mulholland, who was self-taught, became the first American civil engineer to use hydraulic sluicing to build a dam while constructing the Silver Lake Reservoir in 1906.
 This new method attracted nationwide attention of engineers and dam builders.
 Government engineers adopted the method when building Gatun Dam, on which Mulholland was a consultant, in the Panama Canal Zone.

-In 1914, the University of California, Berkeley awarded Mulholland an honorary doctorate degree.
+In 1914, the University of California, Berkeley, awarded Mulholland an honorary doctoral degree.
 The inscription on the diploma read, "Percussit saxa et duxit flumina ad terram sitientum" (He broke the rocks and brought the river to the thirsty land).
 Mulholland's public profile continued to grow.
 His offices were, at one point, on the top floor of Sid Grauman's Million Dollar Theater.
 He was even a favorite to become mayor of Los Angeles.
-When asked if he was considering running for office he replied, "I'd rather give birth to a porcupine backward".
+When asked if he was considering running for office, he replied, "I'd rather give birth to a porcupine backward".